• Area police reports - NewsBreak

 Paulding Sheriff---

-Tuesday, 6:41 p.m., on County Road 24 in German Township, a northbound vehicle driven by Scott Reeb, 52, Stryker, sustained disabling damage when it struck a deer.
+Monday, 10:33 p.m., on U.S. 24, east of County Road 21 in Crane Township, a westbound vehicle driven by Xavier Randall, 31, Indianapolis, sustained light damage when it struck debris from a blown out tire.

 Comments / 0